Last Updated on June 26, 2022

 Hyatt Regency Aruba Dining

-When staying at the Hyatt Regency Aruba, there are an amazing nine bars and restaurants to choose from for dining and drinks throughout your stay.
+When staying at the Hyatt Regency Aruba, there are an amazing nine bars and restaurants to choose from for dining and drinks throughout your stay, so you should never be short on options.

 Throughout the resort you will find a number of restaurants that are open for lunch, dinner, and everything in between.
 No matter where we went, we always had warm and friendly service.
 The Palms Beach Bar was a favorite for their happy hour specials, but it’s also a great place to grab a drink or snack anytime in the afternoon.
 Here you have the option of taking a cocktail class with the bartender, and you can learn how to make some of the famous island cocktails.

-A great healthy option throughout the day is the Kadushi Juice Bar which offers a large selection of freshly made juices full of your favorite mix of fruit and vegetables.
+The Hyatt Aruba restaurant that makes a great healthy option throughout the day is the Kadushi Juice Bar.
+The juice bar offers a large selection of freshly made juices full of your favorite mix of fruit and vegetables.

-The signature restaurant of the Hyatt Regency Aruba Resort is the stunning Ruinas del Mar, which pays tribute to traditional Aruban architecture and is surrounded by a large pond with fish, turtles, and swans.
+The signature Hyatt Aruba restaurant is the stunning Ruinas del Mar, which pays tribute to traditional Aruban architecture and is surrounded by a large pond with fish, turtles, and swans.
 You can have a huge breakfast buffet here, or an upscale steak and seafood dinner.
 Dinner here is decadent, and we especially recommend the Whipped Burrata to start and the Miso Glaze Chilean Sea Bass for a main.
 It’s also a great place to watch the sunset behind the palm trees of the resort.

 With our addiction to coffee, we always appreciate a decent coffee bar in resorts.
 At the Hyatt Regency Aruba Resort, they brew fresh Starbucks coffee every morning, which pairs perfectly with their fresh baked goods, waffles, or breakfast sandwiches.

 Of course, in-room dining is also available every day from 6:30 AM to midnight.
-Alternatively, based on the location you are easily within walking distance of many restaurants and bars just along the oceanside pathway or the main road behind the resorts.
+Alternatively, based on the location if you don’t find a Hyatt Aruba restaurant that works for your meal, you are easily within walking distance of many other restaurants and bars just along the oceanside pathway or the main road behind the resorts.

 Hyatt Regency Aruba Conclusion